 Because ghee is packed with vitamins and omega-3’s, it has a multitude of benefits, including:

 - Improves heart health

 My favorite brand of grass-fed ghee is 4th and Heart.
-And remember, even though ghee has amazing health benefits, it is purely fat.
+And remember, even though ghee has amazing benefits, it is purely fat.
 And while it’s the good kind of fat, ghee should still be consumed in moderation.
-I eat a small amount of ghee everyday, but I don’t recommend consuming ghee in excess.
+I eat a small amount of ghee every day, but I don’t recommend consuming ghee in excess.

 8. Drink Warm Ginger, Lemon and Honey Tea

-Practicing regular meditation can have incredible health benefits, and the great thing about meditation is that anyone meditate, and it can be done anywhere!
+Practicing regular meditation can have incredible health benefits, and the great thing is that anyone can do it, and it can be done anywhere.